 The Ki Society welcomes all ages and abilities.
 We provide a supportive environment to for anyone and everyone to explore the arts we practice.

 Our membership is diverse.
 We are students, professionals, retirees, stay-at-home parents and people between jobs.
-We are artists and scientists, athletes and couch potatoes, dreamers and realists, and so much more…
+We are artists and scientists, athletes and couch potatoes, dreamers, realists and more.

 We share common goals.
 What unites us is an interest in personal development, and making positive contributions to our various communities.